SunsetFi/simply-openapi/packages/controllers/docs/dev/tutorial-automatic-openapi-controllers.md

 }
 ```

-Note that if you do handle the response in your method, you should ensure your method returns undefined or a promise resolving to undefined.
+If you do handle the response in your method, you should ensure your method returns undefined or a promise resolving to undefined.
 Handler middleware interprets an undefined response as an indication that the request was already handled and no further processing is needed.

 To prevent you from accidentally leaving a request hanging, the library will throw an error by default if it completes the middleware stack for a handler and the response has not yet sent its headers.
 This is an optional feature that can be turned off by setting `ensureResponsesHandled` to false at the router creation step.
 See [Creating Express Routes](./creating-express-routes.md).